Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 Under the Assumption Checks drop-down, select: Autocorrelation test, Collinearity statistics, Normality test, Q-Q plot of residuals, Residual plots, and Cook’s distance.

-- Under the Model Fit drop-down, select: R, R², Adjusted R², AIC, and F test.
+Under the Model Fit drop-down, select: R, R², Adjusted R², AIC (optional), and F test.

 Under the Model Coefficients drop-down, select: Standardized estimate, Confidence intervals